 Conclusion

-This architecture provides a scalable chat application that efficiently utilizes our new ASGI custom runtime.
+This architecture provides a scalable chat app that efficiently utilizes our new ASGI custom runtime.
 The separation of frontend and backend services allows for improved performance and cost management while maintaining flexibility for future scaling.
-We hope that you’ve enjoyed this article.
-If you have, please feel free to share any feedback, challenges or any of your own Gradio applications in our Discord community.
+We hope you’ve enjoyed this tutorial.
+Please feel free to share feedback, challenges, or your own Gradio apps in our Discord community.